Behjat Sadr: Death and legacy

 Sadr was diagnosed with breast cancer in the 1980s but continued to paint.
-She died of a heart attack on 10 August 2009 at the age of 85, while swimming in Corsica.
+She died of a heart attack on 10 August 2009 at the age of 85 while swimming in Corsica.
 Several times in her writings, she spoke of her wish to die in the sea.

 Sadr was the first female contemporary painter to be considered on the same level as her male colleagues in Iran.

 In 2006, Sadr was the subject of a documentary film called Behjat Sadr: Time Suspended, directed by Mitra Farahani.
 This film includes footage of the artist at work, as well as extensive interviews.

+The Behjat Sadr Endowment Fund, Fonds de Dotation Behjat Sadr, was established in 2020 to protect and enhance the artist's work.